fsinbad/asic-marketplace/README.md

 - The use of Static Site Generation features with Next.js to optimize performance and SEO.
 - The establishment of a connection between an application and a MongoDB database for persistent storage and retrieval.
 - The utilization of appropriate methods to retrieve data from a MongoDB database for dynamic content rendering.
+- The usage of Google Search Console to index a website on the Google search engine.
+- The integration of Google Analytics to track website traffic and user behavior to enable data-driven decisions.

 ### Continued development